 - 10. A sub-fund can acquire currencies through back-to-back loans.
-A sub-fund may borrow the following, provided that these loans: - a) are temporary and represent a maximum of 10% of its assets; - b) allow the acquisition of immovable property indispensable to the direct exercise of its activities and represent a maximum of 10% of its assets.
+A sub-fund may borrow the following, provided that such borrowing: - a) is made on a temporary and represent a maximum of 10% of its assets; - b) allow the acquisition of immovable property indispensable to the direct exercise of its activities and represent a maximum of 10% of its assets.